cfengine/documentation/reference/functions/every.markdown

 **Description:** Returns whether every element in the variable `list` matches the [unanchored][unanchored] `regex`.

-This is a [collecting function][Functions#collecting functions] so it can accept many types of data parameters.
+[This function can accept many types of data parameters.][Functions#collecting functions]

 **Arguments**: